Down the rabbit hole…

-I am inspired by the remote beauty of northern Arizona and the turning of seasons here.
+I am inspired by the remote beauty of northern Arizona and the turning of our seasons here.

 The pulses and cycles created by the rotational motion of our planet are embedded into our very being.
-Humanity has forgotten how connected we are to these natural rhythms, and how fundamental they are to our general paradigm.
-And I’m not talking about astrology here.
-I’m talking about how the angle of the earth’s axis relative to the sun is the reason we have seasons.
-These fundamentals also allow trees to grow the way they do.
+Humanity has forgotten how connected we are to these natural rhythms and how fundamental they are to our general paradigm.
+The angle of the earth’s axis relative to the sun is the reason we have seasons.
+These fundamentals allow trees to grow the way they do.
 It’s the reason some trees “grow better” than others, depending on their orientation to these axes.

-These embedded patterns weave the canvas on which our experiences are formed.
+These embedded patterns weave a canvas on which our experiences are formed.
 The motions of our planet actively shape terrestrial life and govern its growth.

 Music in all forms is a complex tapestry of rhythm, pattern, and frequency.
-All these components are vibrational by nature.
+And all these components are vibrational by nature.

 Behind the Curtain

 The way we experience vibration and frequency is dependent on the framework through which we experience time.
 This creates a unique window through which we can perceive and enjoy music.
 The fundamental frequency that we use to define our place in time is set by this natural bifurcation of the year.
-This fundamental frequency is the solstice, whether realized or not.
-Our measurement of frequency itself (cycles per second) is based on this.
+This fundamental frequency is the solstice, whether you realize or not.
+Our measurement of frequency itself (cycles per second) is based on this foundation.